-The Company's Board plays an active role in risk oversight of the Company.
-The Board does not have a formal risk management committee, but administers this oversight function through various standing committees of the Board, which are described below.
-The Audit Committee periodically reviews overall enterprise risk management, in addition to maintaining responsibility for oversight of financial reporting-related risks, including those related to the Company's accounting, auditing and financial reporting practices.
-The Audit Committee also reviews reports and considers any material allegations regarding potential violations of the Company's Code of Ethics and Business Conduct (the "Code of Ethics" or the "Code").
-The Compensation Committee oversees risks arising from the Company's compensation policies and programs.
-This Committee has responsibility for evaluating and approving the executive compensation and benefit plans, policies and programs of the Company.
-The Nominating Committee oversees corporate governance risks and oversees and advises the Board with respect to the Company's policies and practices regarding significant issues of corporate responsibility.
+Our Board plays an active role in our risk oversight.
+The Board does not have a formal risk management committee but administers this oversight function through various standing committees of the Board, which are described below.
+The Audit Committee periodically reviews overall enterprise risk management, in addition to maintaining responsibility for oversight of financial reporting-related risks, including those related to our accounting, auditing and financial reporting practices.
+The Audit Committee also reviews reports and considers any material allegations regarding potential violations of our Code of Ethics and Business Conduct (the "Code of Ethics" or the "Code").
+The Compensation Committee oversees risks arising from our compensation policies and programs.
+This Committee has responsibility for evaluating and approving our executive compensation and benefit plans, policies and programs.
+The Nominating Committee oversees corporate governance risks and oversees and advises the Board with respect to our policies and practices regarding significant issues of corporate responsibility.

 The Board of Directors has a process for shareholders to communicate with directors.
-Shareholders should write to the President at the Company's mailing address and specifically request that a copy of the letter be distributed to a particular Board member or to all Board members.
+Shareholders should write to the President at our mailing address and specifically request that a copy of the letter be distributed to a particular Board member or to all Board members.
 Where no such specific request is made, the letter will be distributed to Board members if material, in the judgment of the President, to matters on the Board's agenda.